johnhkim124/Recipe-project-1/README.md

 ## Project Description

 A searching website/database where you can search and look up foods or categories of foods you'd like to cook.
-Simply type in the food recipe or food category your looking for and find the recipe you want.
+Simply type in the food recipe or food category your looking for and the recipe will show up as well as other information such as nutrional facts.

 ## API and Data Sample